When to fly

 This little city in Cornwall is famous for being a surfer’s paradise and people fly in from all over the world to be part of the fun.
 The town only has a population of around 20,000 people, but finding accommodation is easy as there are enough hotels, bed and breakfasts, lodges and hostels to sleep 100,000.
 There are also plenty of camping and caravan sites.

-Newquay attracts a lot of young people, some to participate in a sport and many who simply want to party near beautiful coastal scenery.
+Book a flight to Newquay and see why it attracts a lot of young people who participate in a sport and many who simply want to party near beautiful coastal scenery.
 Students come to celebrate the end of exams, and Newquay is also popular for stag and hen parties.
 There are several festivals held during the summer months at Fistral Beach and Watergate Bay for those looking to catch live music and DJs.

 Surfing is a very popular activity in Newquay with more than 10 beaches and plenty of wave opportunities to be had.
 For families learning to surf, Great Western and Harbour beaches are best as they’re fairly quiet.
 If you’re looking for something sporty inland, maybe try a few holes at Newquay Golf Club in between Fistral Beach and the main town area.